inviqa/mx-widgetcomponent/README.md

 - Restrict the allowed images by file size
 - (allowed file types are configured in the cms module OOB)

+### Video Picker
+Allows to use the cms uploader on the widget forms, which makes it easy to upload/select an video for the widget.

+Features of this component:
+- Upload cms video
+- Select already uploaded cms video
+- Configurable video choose button label
+- Restrict the allowed videos by file size
+- (allowed file types are configured in the specific xml file)

 ### Date Picker
 Allows to pick date using the default datepicker js component.